aleen42/PersonalWiki/post/float_clear/float_clear.md

 ### Summary

-For front-end developer, the difficulty of layout is to put different types of elements into one line.
-Both `float` and `clear` have provided you a way to handle it.
+For front-end developer, the difficulty of the layout is to put different types of elements into one line.
+Both `float` and `clear` have provided you with a way to handle it.